-Barnes & Scott’s procedure for their streamlined payroll process can be viewed here.
+Barnes & Scott’s procedure for their streamlined payroll process can be viewed on our support site.

 The government now requires all companies in the UK to set up and administer a workplace pension scheme for their employees.

 Under most conditions, employees are automatically enrolled within the scheme unless they choose to opt-out.
 The scheme is based on employers having to match the contributions of employees.

 The rates are subject to change each year, but in the current tax year employees are required to contribute a 5% deduction from their salary, with this being part matched by the employer at 3%.